 Changes & Challenges to Democracy in the Commonwealth

-In March, at Common Cause’s urging the Massachusetts Legislature passed an emergency bill, S 2608, that makes several important changes for spring municipal elections in response to the COVID-19 crisis.
-First, it allows municipalities to postpone their elections until June 30th.
-Second, it allows all eligible voters to request and cast an absentee ballot or an early voting by mail ballot.
-Third, it reduces the blackout period for voter registration from 20 to 10 days prior to an election.
+In March, at Common Cause’s urging the Massachusetts Legislature passed an emergency bill, S 2608, that made several important changes for spring municipal elections in response to the COVID-19 crisis.
+First, it allowed municipalities to postpone their elections until June 30th.
+Second, it allowed all eligible voters to request and cast an absentee ballot or an early voting by mail ballot.
+Third, it reduced the blackout period for voter registration from 20 to 10 days prior to an election.
 These changes are a win for voters.